ahupowerdns/simplesocket/README.md

 This shows the use of `resolveName()` which when called like this retrieves IPv4 and IPv6 addresses.

 In the for loop, we set the destination port to 80.
-The `RAIISocket` class creates a socket that is closed when `rs` goes out of scope. `RAIISocket` has no state, it is an int.
+The `Socket` class creates a socket that is closed when `rs` goes out of scope. `Socket` has no state, it is an int.
+It can not be copied, but it can be moved into a container.

 The `SocketCommunicator` class provides an interface that provides for sending of whole messages (even in the face of partial writes) and retrieving whole lines (even if they appear in multiple reads).
 `SocketCommunicator` als supports timeouts.

+## Using the code
+Simply compile & link the .cc files into your project.

 ## History
 ComboAddress was first described in a 2006